scaffold-eth/scaffold-eth/README.md

 </details>

-Each of these functions calculate the resulting amount of output asset using our price function that looks at the ratio of the reserves vs the input asset.
+> 💡 Each of these functions calculate the resulting amount of output asset using our price function that looks at the ratio of the reserves vs the input asset.
 We can call tokenToEth and it will take our tokens and send us ETH or we can call ethToToken with some ETH in the transaction and it will send us tokens.
-Let’s deploy our contract then move over to the frontend.
-Exchange some ETH for tokens and some tokens for ETH!
+Deploy it and try it out!

 ---

-### Checkpoint 5: Liquidity
+### ⛳️ **Checkpoint 5: Liquidity** 🌊

-**Feature Details:** So far, only the init() function controls liquidity.
+So far, only the init() function controls liquidity.
 To make this more decentralized, it would be better if anyone could add to the liquidity pool by sending the DEX both ETH and tokens at the correct ratio.

 Let’s create two new functions that let us deposit and withdraw liquidity.
 How would you write this function out?
 Try before taking a peak!

+> 💡 _Hints:_
+> The deposit() function receives ETH and also transfers tokens from the caller to the contract at the right ratio.
+The contract also tracks the amount of liquidity the depositing address owns vs the totalLiquidity.
+> The withdraw() function lets a user take both ETH and tokens out at the correct ratio.
+The actual amount of ETH and tokens a liquidity provider withdraws will be higher than what they deposited because of the 0.3% fees collected from each trade.
+This incentivizes third parties to provide liquidity.

+**TODO: make sure the code is right**

-<details markdown='1'><summary>**Solution Code (don't look until you have tried!)** </summary>
+<details markdown='1'><summary>👩🏽‍🏫 Solution Code </summary>

 ```
 function deposit() public payable returns (uint256) {